noah-schroeder/reviewbook/12-Three-Level-Meta-Analysis.Rmd

 ### Publication Bias

 Oh we're not done yet, we haven't even talked about publication bias yet!
 Publication bias is more difficult to examine in three-level models than conventional meta-analysis models.
 Furthermore, the tests we have for conventional meta-analysis models often don't function well in three-level applications (Rodgers & Pustejovsky, 2021)[@rodgers2021].
-Instead, we can look at funnel plots to examine them for asymmetry.
+Instead, one approach we can take is to look at funnel plots to examine them for asymmetry.

 #### Funnel Plots